Campbell Graham: 2022

 On 5 July, it was confirmed that Graham would be ruled out for six-eight weeks with a fractured cheekbone.
 Graham sustained the injury in South Sydney's 30-12 victory over Parramatta.

 Graham returned to the South Sydney side in round 23 of the 2022 NRL season against Penrith.
 Graham scored a try in the clubs 26-22 loss.

 Graham played 20 matches for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
 Souths would lose in the preliminary final to eventual premiers Penrith 32-12.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.
 In the second group stage match at the 2021 Rugby League World Cup, Graham made his debut for Australia, scoring a hat-trick in a 84-0 victory over Scotland.

 In the final group stage match, Graham scored two tries for Australia in their 66-6 victory over Italy.

+2023

+In round 7 of the 2023 NRL season, Graham scored two tries for South Sydney in their 36-14 victory over the Dolphins side.

+In round 9, Graham scored a hat-trick in South Sydney's 32-6 victory over Brisbane.

+Graham played a total of 21 games and scored 16 tries throughout the year as South Sydney finished 9th on the table and missed the finals.
+He was awarded the George Piggins Medal as Souths' player of the year.

+2024

+On 8 February 2024, it was announced that Graham would require surgery on his sternum and would be out for potentially half the 2024 NRL season.
+Graham played no games in the 2024 season as he would spend the entire season recovering from sternum surgery.

+2025

+On 4 February, it was revealed that Graham had broken his hand at pre-season training and was ruled out for at least six weeks.
+In round 1 of the 2025 NRL season, Graham made his long awaited return to the South Sydney team in their match against the Dolphins.

+2025

+Graham played eleven games for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.